Mamba369/Langchain-Chatbot/README.md

 # Langchain-Chatbot

 ## Overview
 This project contains chatbot built using Langchain library and tested via connecting to Mistral-7B model running locally at LM studio.
-Future modifications described below are planned for this project in order to gain practival NLP and AI knowledge.

-## Already Implemented
-- Chatbot working in two modes: first in conversational manner with memory and second in retrieval manner without memory in order to test RAG performance
+Chatbot working in two modes: first in conversational manner with memory and second in retrieval manner with appropriate chain.

-## Planned
-- Improve RAG with FLARE

 ## Usage
 To interact with chatbot locally, follow these steps: